jonyboy2000/go-updater-3/README.md

 # go-updater
 A simple go application for updating files/applications

 - Uses "github.com/mholt/archiver" for archive decompression
-  - Currently only .tar.gz is supported although more support is planned
+  - Supports all the archive types that the above archiver supports
 - Automatically backs up files and will restore if an error occurs during update process

 ## General Usage